-An African safari has topped my bucket list dreams for as long as I can remember.
+An African safari holiday has topped my bucket list dreams for as long as I can remember.
 Although as we all know life can somewhat get in the way of wanderlusting.
 At first I couldn’t afford to go, after marriage and buying a house, I still couldn’t afford it.
 When I could finally even think about booking my dream holiday my little bambinos arrived, bringing a big fat halt to dreams of gallivanting around wild African landscapes and chasing tantalising wildlife adventures.

 So – Asha finally hit the magic age of five.
 Magical as it’s the age some lodges allow children to go on game drives.
 It was a done deal.
 Holiday booked!

-We chose South Africa for our first family safari for a number of reasons.
+We chose South Africa for our first family safari holiday for a number of reasons.
 Firstly, it offers malaria free game reserves.
 A huge plus, even if the famous Kruger isn’t one of them.
 Secondly, travelling with children on a jam-packed schedule and limited time meant the minimal time difference and no jet lag was a winning combination.

 Travelling on safari will go down as one of our most incredible experiences as a family.
 Mr S and I will never forget their little faces as they saw their first sightings of wild elephants and lions.
-A family holiday on safari could be one of your best trips too, but it does need some careful planning.
+A family safari holiday could be one of your best trips too, but it does need some careful planning.

 Here are my 7 top tips for a family adventure of a lifetime: